PEXANE2/azure-docs.tr-tr/articles/automation/automation-update-management-deploy-template.md

                 "description": "Number of days of retention.
 Workspaces in the legacy Free pricing tier can only have 7 days."
             }
         },
-        "immediatePurgeDataOn30Days": {
+        "location": {
-            "type": "bool",
+            "type": "string",
-            "defaultValue": "[bool('false')]",
             "metadata": {
-                "description": "If set to true when changing retention to 30 days, older data will be immediately deleted.
-Use this with extreme caution.
-This only applies when retention is being set to 30 days."
+                "description": "Specifies the location in which to create the workspace."
             }
         },
-        "location": {
+        "resourcePermissions": {
-            "type": "string",
+              "type": "bool",
               "metadata": {
-                "description": "Specifies the location in which to create the workspace."
+                "description": "true to use resource or workspace permissions. false to require workspace permissions."
               }
         },
         "automationAccountName": {
             "type": "string",